ostrost/ostent/README.md

 A single executable without dependecies, has no config, makes no files of it's own.
 Self-updates: new releases will be deployed automatically, sans page reload yet.

-Install & run win `curl -sSL https://github.com/rzab/ostent/raw/master/ostent.sh | sh`
+Install & run with `curl -sSL https://github.com/rzab/ostent/raw/master/ostent.sh | sh`

 `ostent` accepts optional `-b[ind]` argument to set specific IP and/or port to bind to, otherwise any machine IP and port 8050 by default.